xsc/lein-license/README.md

 ## License Data

-You can add some additional information to the `:license` map in your `project.clj` which will be preserved in updated and used for rendering the
+You can add some additional information to the `:license` map in your `project.clj` which will be preserved in updates and used for rendering the
 license:

 ```clojure